 ate several omelets, some type of potatoes, fresh fruit, a yogurt, and some toasted gluten free bread with

 nutella and jelly (they didn’t have peanut butter…I learned quickly that peanut butter is an American thing..but hey I will never turn down chocolate!).
 I loved how their jelly and nutella were individually packaged—means no cross contamination for me!
 When I explained to the chef that I have celiac disease, he immediately asked if I wanted gluten free bread.
 I said sure and he brought me some and put them in the toaster.
 I yelled “NO!!!” and then he pointed out that the toaster, which is kept behind the counter, is for celiacs only!
 It was clearly labeled in several languages and the staff understood that only gluten free bread goes in there.
 How cool is that?!?!
 So I, of course, had to have my gluten free bread with nutella and jelly every single morning.
 The staff was very friendly and never judged me for going to get more and more food.
-Note: on the last day, I saw that the chef used the same flat grill for the pancakes as the eggs.
+Note: on the very last day, I saw that the chef used the same flat grill for the pancakes as the eggs.
 This very much bothered me so I grilled him on it, explaining that cross contamination is an issue.
-Luckily, he reassured me that they clean very well between batches–they typically only make pancakes once but then eggs for rest meal–and that they make sure they use fresh utensils and scrub everything.
-Still made me a bit uneasy but I never once became ill.
-I would be much more concerned if the grill was not flat and thus would be a lot harder to clean.
+Luckily, he reassured me that they clean very well between batches (and I watched him scrub it down!)–they typically only make pancakes once but then eggs for rest meal–and that they make sure they use fresh utensils and scrub everything.
+Still made me a bit uneasy but I would be much more concerned if the grill was not flat and thus would be a lot harder to clean.

 Dinner: Dinner was always a treat!
 The variety